bourriquet/imperial_msci/python/tut1/README.md

 # tut1

 Tutorial exercises from Chapter 1 of the course.
+All programs tested using _Python 2.7.11_.

 ---